-Fox’s Carlson criticizes ex-writer, ‘self-righteous’ critics
+Fox’s Carlson denounces ex-writer, ‘self-righteous’ critics

-NEW YORK (AP) — Fox News’ Tucker Carlson said Monday that his former writer who posted racist comments online was wrong but criticized “ghouls now beating their chest in triumph” after his staffer’s resignation.
+NEW YORK (AP) — Fox News’ Tucker Carlson said Monday that his former writer who posted racist comments online was wrong but criticized “ghouls now beating their chests in triumph” after his staffer’s resignation.

 “When we pose as blameless in order to hurt other people, we are committing the gravest sin of all,” the Fox host said on “Tucker Carlson Tonight.”